 These medicines help stem cells in the bone marrow make more white blood cells.
 White blood cells are part of your immune system.
 They help you fight off germs.
 Chemo and other cancer treatments slow the bone marrow’s process for making new white blood cells.
 This puts you more at risk for infections.

 These are medicines that stick to certain parts of cancer cells.
 These medicines are made in a lab.
 Some of these antibodies work by tagging cancer cells.
 This helps them to be found and killed by parts of the immune system.
 Others work by stopping some functions that cancer cells need to survive.
 In some cases, the antibodies are attached to another substance.
 This may be another anticancer medicine, a radioactive substance, or another BRM.
 When the antibodies attach to cancer cells, they send the other substance into the cancer.
 This helps to destroy the cancer cells.

 Side effects vary depending to the type of therapy given.
 They may be mild or severe.
 Or you may have no side effects.
+Ask your healthcare team what side effects you may expect for your specific treatment.
 Side effects may include: